 If you’ve also been to see your GP or perhaps visited the hospital due to the stress and worry the breach has caused you, the medical notes from these visits would also help you prove your claim.

-Medical records like this may also help your solicitor assess how much compensation you could be entitled to for the GDPR breach.
+Medical records like this may also help your solicitor assess how much compensation you could be entitled to for the UK GDPR breach.

 To learn more about claiming compensation for a data breach, get in touch today.
 The advice we provide is completely free and carries no obligation on your part to take the matter any further.